jasonmai75/project4/README.md

 - **CStreetMapIndexer** — organizes the street map so it's easy to search.
 The raw map has no order, so this sorts everything and lets you ask questions like "which roads are in this area?" or "which roads pass through this intersection?"
 - **CBusSystemIndexer** — same idea but for the bus system.
 Lets you ask "which routes stop at stop 42?" or "which routes go from stop A to stop B?"

+### Trip Planner:
+-  You have a bus system.
+-  The bus system has routes.
+- Each route visits stops in a fixed order.
+- Each route runs multiple times a day.

+- You have two stops: src and dest.
+- You have a time constraint.

+- Job is to find the best trip.

+**The Plan:**
+Search every route and every trip that connects your two stops, skip ones that violate your time constraint, return the one that optimizes your goal.

 ### The Overall Flow: Chronological Progression
 1. StreetMap/Bus System Data (data that goes into the program)
 2. Indexers (organizes the data)